 These options were mirrored by the Queen’s discretion to refuse to dissolve Parliament and dismiss, or accept the resignation, of a PM where she believed that there was someone else best placed to command the confidence of the Commons.
 The Queen would then appoint that person as PM.
 She had a discretion to determine who that might be and a duty to appoint him.
 This constitutional norm could perhaps be labelled the Appointment Convention.

 Two changes to the relevant conventions

-The advent of the FtPA has had a ripple effect on the Appointment Convention.
-In addition, as Blackburn has argued (Public Law: 2011), it became clear in 2010 that the then Cabinet Secretary’s advice to the Queen and the PM was that ‘the Queen has no active role to play in a hung Parliament situation’.
+The most important constitutional change to note is the advent of the FtPA.
+This has had a ripple effect on the Appointment Convention.
+The second important recent change, as Blackburn has argued (Public Law: 2011), is that it became clear in 2010 following the advice of the then Cabinet Secretary to the Queen and the PM, that ‘the Queen has no active role to play in a hung Parliament situation’.
 All sides concurred with this advice.

 The effect of these changes is that the PM’s two potential duties set out above are now owed to the Commons, not to the Queen.
 Even after the FtPA, the PM still has a duty to seek a dissolution in the event of a statutory VoNC.
 This can be done either by waiting 14 days or by actively seeking a general election from the Commons (rather than HMQ) under s 2(1) FtPA.

 2(1) An early parliamentary general election is to take place if—